 Trauma Bonds: The Cycle of Emotional Abuse

-After the initial ‘love bombing’ stage of the relationship when the victim is ‘hooked’ an abuser will start to withdraw affection and only deliver kindness, love, warmth, sex in a random, sporadic way.
-This powerful technique known as intermittent reinforcement,
+After the initial ‘love bombing’ stage of the relationship when the victim is ‘hooked’ an abuser will start to withdraw affection and only deliver kindness, love, warmth, and sex in a random, sporadic way.
+This powerful technique is known as intermittent reinforcement,

 The cycle of abuse can create a very strong trauma bond built on attachment and the key hormones dopamine and oxytocin (see above).